 Be sure you understand and are willing to accept any consequences of taking this career path.
 If you end up on the battlefield, it could possibly result in severe health and mental problems you’ll deal with for the rest of your life.

 Alternative Living Solutions

 Beyond all of the options listed above, I think the only other option is to move back home with mom and dad or pitch a tent out in the woods.

 You could even consider getting roommates if you are single and don’t have a family to worry about.
 This may not be ideal but is a great way to put money aside for you to eventually move out on your own.

 These may be your cheapest living options depending on where you live and your specific situation.

 I would give almost anything to make the cost of my mortgage disappear.
 The cost of living is insane and people are having to resort to cheaper housing ideas just to make ends meet.

-This list is a great place to start if you’re looking to find a way to cut your costs.
+This list is a great place to start if you’re looking to find a way to cut your costs on a monthly basis.
 Just be sure to do your research to determine if any of these cheap housing options is right for you.

 This can pave the way to more financial freedom and free your money up to live the life you always dreamt of.